 Do watch out for one thing though – the fonts used in templates are sometimes hand-drawn.
 This means they look amazing but the letters can’t be altered by typing, which is no use for the non-designers among us.
 So just be sure to look out for this in the template description before you purchase.

-Gym Logo Design Option #3 – Professional Designer
+Logo Design Option #3 – Hire a Pro

-So there are our 3 recommendations for gym logo design.
+So, here are our 3 recommendations for designing a creative gym logo.
 Don’t be afraid to have a go yourself or play around with templates.
 It may take a few rounds of revision and editing, but you can absolutely create a professional-looking logo DIY-style.
 And if that doesn’t work or you don’t have the time, then hit up a specialist designer for some ideas.